Nikolas Veratschnig

-Nikolas Konrad Veratschnig (born 24 January 2003) is an Austrian professional footballer who plays as a midfielder for German club Mainz 05.
+Nikolas Konrad Veratschnig (born 24 January 2003) is an Austrian professional footballer who plays as a midfielder for Austrian Bundesliga club Red Bull Salzburg and the Austria national team.

 Club career

-Veratschnig is a youth product of Feldkirchen, and moved to Wolfsberger AC's academy in 2017.
+Veratschnig is a youth product of SV Feldkirchen, and moved to Wolfsberger AC's academy in 2017.
 He started training with Wolsfberger's reserves in 2020.
 On 2 December 2021, he signed his first professional contract with the club until June 2024.
-He made his professional debut with them in a 1–0 Austrian Football Bundesliga loss to Austria Wien on 22 February 2022.
+He made his professional debut with them in a 1–0 Austrian Bundesliga loss to Austria Wien on 22 February 2022.

-On 25 June 2024, Veratschnig signed a four-year contract with Mainz 05 in Germany.
+On 25 June 2024, Veratschnig signed a four-year contract with Bundesliga club Mainz 05 in Germany.

+On 9 June 2026, Veratschnig returned to Austria and signed a four-season deal with Red Bull Salzburg.

 International career

-Veratschnig is a youth international for Austria, having represented the Austria U18s and U19s.
+Veratschnig is a youth international for Austria, having represented the Austria U18s, U19s and U21s.

+On September 2026, he was one of the players who were called up to the Austria national team by head coach Ralf Rangnick, for the 2026–27 UEFA Nations League B matches against Israel, Kosovo (twice) and Republic of Ireland on 24, 27 September, 1 and 4 October 2026.